pytorch/tutorials/recipes_source/torch_compile_caching_tutorial.rst

 TORCHINDUCTOR_CACHE_DIR
 ~~~~~~~~~~~~~~~~~~~~~~~~
 This setting specifies the location of all on-disk caches.
-By default, the location is in the system temp directory under ``torchinductor_<username>``, e.g., ``/tmp/torchinductor_myusername``.
+By default, the location is in the system temp directory under ``torchinductor_<username>``, for example, ``/tmp/torchinductor_myusername``.

-Note that if ``TRITON_CACHE_DIR`` is not set in the environment, Inductor sets the Triton cache directory to this same temp location (under the Triton subdirectory).
+Note that if ``TRITON_CACHE_DIR`` is not set in the environment, Inductor sets the Triton cache directory to this same temp location, under the Triton subdirectory.

 TORCHINDUCTOR_FX_GRAPH_REMOTE_CACHE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This setting enables the remote FX graph cache feature.
-The current implementation uses Redis. ``1`` enables, and any other value disables.
+The current implementation uses Redis. ``1`` enables cache, and any other value disables.
 The following environment variables configure the host and port of the Redis server:

 ``TORCHINDUCTOR_REDIS_HOST`` (defaults to ``localhost``) ``TORCHINDUCTOR_REDIS_PORT`` (defaults to ``6379``)